felix-bose/felix-bose/README.md

 I am Felix, a fullstack engineer from Munich, Germany.
 Always curious and eager to try out new things.

 ### current side projects:
+- iOS widget written in Swift to display coinbase gains and looses
 - Test factory generation for typescript from openapi schema (alpha)

 ### programmic languages